swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 cross-compilation destination binaries are produced on the fly when needed.
 We don't consider this option to be mutually exclusive with solutions proposed in this document, and so it could be explored in the future for Swift as well.
 However, this requires reducing the number of dependencies that Swift runtime and core libraries have.

+### Destination Bundles and Package Registries

+Since `info.json` manifest files contained within bundles contain versions, it would make sense to host destination bundles at package registries.
+Althouhg, it remains to be seen whether it makes sense for an arbitrary SwiftPM package to specify a destination bundle within its list of dependencies.